Pilocytic astrocytoma - third ventricle

 0 images remaining

 There is a suprasellar heterogeneous mass enlarging and obstructing the third ventricle, compressing the mesencephalon and the cerebral peduncles, and displacing without invading the basilar artery and the circle of Willis' vessels.
-It shows a high T2 signal that suppresses partially on FLAIR, no calcifications or acute haemorrhage are seen.
+It shows a high T2 signal that suppresses partially on FLAIR, no calcifications or acute hemorrhage are seen.
 The lesion obstructs the interventricular foramina and the proximal cerebral aqueduct promoting a chronic obstructive hydrocephalus.

 Unfortunately, this case does not have post-contrast sequences, which was supposed to shown enhancement.